Sygil-Dev/whoosh-reloaded/docs/source/dates.rst

 ==============

-Whoosh lets you index and search dates/times using the :class:`whoosh-reloaded.fields.DATETIME` field type.
+Whoosh lets you index and search dates/times using the :class:`whoosh_reloaded.fields.DATETIME` field type.
 Instead of passing text for the field in ``add_document()``, you use a Python ``datetime.datetime`` object::

     from datetime import datetime, timedelta